If there's one thing Google is good at, it's search.

 - Supports Android 4.2 / iOS 8.0 and higher

-Home is all about Assistant, really, which is the gateway to question-and-answer information.
-Assistant doesn't have a real-person name, like Alexa or Siri, but it does have a (sort-of robotic) female voice; a voice that you can't change.
+Google Home is all about Google Assistant, really, which is the gateway to question-and-answer information.
+Assistant doesn't have a real-person name, like Alexa or Siri, but it does have a (sort-of robotic) female voice and you can change the voice.
+There are a couple of different options.

-And she's always waiting for you to talk or ask it something.
-Currently, you can call on those everyday, mundane tasks like managing cooking timers, setting morning alarms, and remembering shopping lists.
+Google Assistant is always waiting for you to talk or ask it something.
+You can call on those everyday, mundane tasks like managing cooking timers, setting morning alarms, and remembering shopping lists.
 You can also ask Assistant to fetch weather and traffic information, look up flights, check your calendar, get local business information, and order an Uber for you.

 Assistant even does jokes and trivia: Just say "OK Google, entertain me", and see what happens next.

-At least it's got some of the typical stuff down; it quickly became our daily alarm clock and the easiest way to check the score of the most recent Miami Hurricanes game.
+And it definitely has the typical stuff down; it's now our daily alarm clock and it's a very easy way to check the score of our favourite teams.

 Where Home has a notable upper hand over Amazon Echo is in search capability.